-- 5.3.1.6.
-The BSIS shall automatically deactivate if it cannot operate properly due to its sensoring devices being contaminated by ice, snow, mud, dirt or similar or due to ambient light conditions.
+- 5.3.1.5.
+The vehicle manufacturer shall ensure that the number of false-positive warnings due to the detection of static non-VRU objects such as cones, traffic signs, hedges and parked cars shall be minimized.
+The BSIS shall be designed not to give an information signal for static non VRU objects such as cones, traffic signs, hedges and parked cars, however However it may give an information signal when a collision is imminent. - 5.3.1.6.
+The BSIS shall automatically deactivate if it cannot operate properly due to its sensoring devices being contaminated by ice, snow, mud, dirt or similar material or due to ambient light conditions.
 This shall be indicated as specified in paragraph 5.6.2.
 It shall automatically reactivate when the contamination disappears and normal function has been verified.
-This shall be tested in accordance with the provisions of paragraph 6.10. below. - 5.3.1.7.
-The BSIS also shall provide the driver with a failure warning when there is a failure in the BSIS that prevents the requirements of this Regulation of being met.
+This shall be tested in accordance with the provisions of paragraph 6.9. below. - 5.3.1.7.
+The BSIS also shall provide the driver with a failure warning when there is a failure in the BSIS that prevents the requirements of this Regulation from being met.
 The warning shall be as specified in paragraph 5.6.1.
-This shall be tested in accordance with the provisions of paragraph 6.9. below (failure detection test). - 5.3.2..
-The manufacturer shall demonstrate, to the satisfaction of the technical service and type-approval authority, through the use of documentation, simulation or any other means, that the Blind Spot Information System is performing as specified also for smaller bicycles and smaller bicyclists, differing by not more than 36 % from the values detailed in ISO [WD] 19206-4:2018. - 5.4.
-Information signal - 5.4.1.
-The blind spot information referred to in paragraph 5.3.1. above shall be an information signal and noticeable and easily verifiable by the driver from the driver's seat .This information signal shall be visible even by daylight. - 5.5.
+This shall be tested in accordance with the provisions of paragraph 6.8. below (failure detection test). - 5.3.2.
+The manufacturer shall demonstrate, to the satisfaction of the Technical Service and Type Approval Authority, through the use of documentation, simulation or any other means, that the BSIS is performing as specified also for smaller bicycles and smaller bicyclists, differing by not more than 36 per cent from the values detailed in ISO [WD] 19206-4:2018. - 5.4.
+Information signal

+- 5.4.1.
+The blind spot information referred to in paragraph 5.3.1.1. above shall be an information signal that is noticeable and easily verifiable by the driver from the driver's seat.
+This information signal shall be visible by daylight and at night. - 5.4.2.
+The device emitting the information signal shall be located at the near side at an horizontal angle greater than 30° towards an axis parallel to the longitudinal median plane of the vehicle and going through the ocular reference point.
+If the driver's seating position is located on the near side of the vehicle, this value may be reduced. - 5.5.
 Warning signal - 5.5.1.
-The warning signal reffered to in paragraph 5.3.2. above shall be a signal differing, e.g. in mode or activation strategy, from the information signal specified in paragraph 5.4. - 5.5.2.
-It shall be easily understandable for the driver to relate the warning signal to the potential collision. - 5.5.3.
+The warning signal referred to in paragraph 5.3.1.2. above shall be a signal differing, e.g. in mode or activation strategy, from the information signal specified in paragraph 5.4. - 5.5.2.
+It shall be easily understandable for the driver to relate the warning signal to the potential collision.
+In case the warning signal is an optical signal this signal shall also be visible by daylight and at night. - 5.5.3.
 The warning signal shall be activated at the earliest when the system detects a potential collision, e.g. by the intention of a turn towards the bicycle, e.g. by evaluating the distance between or trajectory intersection of vehicle and bicycle, direction indicator activation or similar.
 The strategy shall be explained in the information referred to in paragraph 6.1.
 It shall not depend solely on the activation of the direction indicator.

-The technical service shall verify the operation of the system according to the strategy.
+The Technical Service shall verify the operation of the system according to the strategy.